Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 Five Cents

 The thing that bothers me most about this pattern is how easy the defect is to find and how rarely anyone looks.
 The conversion-goal grouping is two clicks away from the Google Ads dashboard.
 Anyone with operator access can open it.
 The grouping shows what events are inside the primary goal in plain text.
 There is no decoder ring.
 The defect would have been visible in any month of the twelve months it ran.
-Nobody opened the screen, because the dashboard above it was reporting numbers that looked good.
+Nobody opened the screen, because the dashboard above it was tracking numbers that looked good.

 Stan Tscherenkow · Marketing Atlas · 2026-05-07